Automata and Quantum Computing: Two-way QFAs

-The model above is the first 2QFA model, called two-way KWQFA \cite{KW97}.
-Although some interesting results obtained based on this model, it is still open if 2KWQFAs can simulate 2PFAs.
+The model above is the first 2QFA model, called two-way KWQFA (2KWQFA) \cite{KW97}.
+Although some interesting results obtained based on this model, it is still open whether 2KWQFAs can simulate 2PFAs.
 The Hilbert space can also be evolved by superoperators \cite{YS11A}, and then 2QFAs can simulate both 2QCFAs and 2PFAs exactly.

 If the head of a 2QFA is not allowed to move to left, then we obtain a 1.5-way QFA (1.5QFA).
 Here ``1.5'' emphases that the head is quantum and so it can be in more than one position during the computation.